-Jessie Spector organizes donors and supporters of IDEX to engage and leverage their whole selves in support of social justice.
+Jessie Spector invites and engages donors and supporters of IDEX to offer their whole selves in support of social justice.
 Having worked with individual donors and funders for nearly a decade, Jessie is passionately committed to organizing people with financial privilege to be in solidarity and partnership with frontline communities.
 Prior to joining IDEX, Jessie was the Executive Director of Resource Generation, organizing wealthy people ages 18-35 to become transformative leaders toward a world with the equitable distribution of land, wealth, and power.
 Jessie deeply believes in the goodness of all people, and the vital role that people with privilege can play in supporting a more just and peaceful world.
 Jessie serves on the boards of the Markham Nathan Fund for Social Justice and Jewish Voice for Peace.
 When not organizing, Jessie can be found on long bike rides through New England, baking bread, and eating ice cream.

 As a Mellon Mays Undergraduate Fellow at Whittier College, Veronica has always been committed to amplifying the voices of underrepresented peoples in both academia and her own community.
 Veronica was awarded a Fulbright Scholarship to Argentina, where she designed and taught a syllabus focused on social issues in media and pop culture.
 She also organized a video production workshop for both teachers and students.
 After returning stateside and a short stint at a tech company, Veronica recommitted to social change and joined the IDEX team.
 She brings an eclectic set of skills to the team, ranging from operational support to handling heavy-duty power tools.
 On her free time, she enjoys live music, cooking soups, building things, writing about the lessons from the “everyday mundane” that she finds incredibly fascinating.